 Mogart smiled.
-"The boy is called Gaha'auna, which means 'Shadow of the City'; the girl is Ma'houdea, which means 'Bright Star of the Night Skies.'
-Both are orphans-street urchins, really-who make their living by begging.
-Charity is a virtue, so they never starve, although these are a poor people and you'll not get rich on it.
-This can be a cruel culture for those without family, no matter what the cause.
-They have great value, though, since children have a freer hand in this society than adults, whose roles are pretty much predetermined, and street urchins are worldly-wise far beyond their years."
+"The boy is called Gaha'auna, which means 'Shadow of the City'; the girl Ma'houdea, which means 'Bright Star of the Night Skies.'
+Both are orphans-street urchin really-who make their liv-ing by begging.
+Charity is a virtue, so they never starve, although the are a poor people and you'll not get rich on it.
+This can be a cruel culture for those without family no matter what the cause.
+They have great value, though, since children have a freer hand in the society than adults, whose roles are pretty much predetermined, and street urchins a worldly-wise far beyond their years."